techidaily/site-windows11/source/_posts/navigating-a-non-responsive-resource-monitor-steps-for-windows-11-users.md

  When troubleshooting software-related issues, a computer restart can often resolve them without resorting to complex solutions.
 Doing so refreshes all running programs and services while also clearing out any temporary files that might be causing problems.

  In most cases, this can get things back up and running without requiring extra effort.
 Plus, this solution is usually quick and easy since you only need to shut down your PC and wait for it to boot back up again.
-If you're having trouble restarting your PC, you can check out our guide on the[different ways you can restart Windows](https://www.makeuseof.com/windows-restart-methods/) .
+If you're having trouble restarting your PC, you can check out our guide on the [different ways you can restart Windows](https://www.makeuseof.com/windows-restart-methods/) .

 ## 2\.
 Change the DPI Settings